tealeeseng/RoboND-DeepLearning-Project/writeup-deeplearning.md

 ![bilinearUpscale](docs/misc/bilinear.png)

 To upscale 4 pixels to 16 pixels, there are 12 empty pixels to fill up.
-At first, we place the 4 pixels at the 4 corners of the 16 pixels region.
+At first, we place the 4 pixels at the 4 corners on the 16 pixels region.
-After that, we try to fill up 4 borders pixels linearly based on which 2 corner pixels the border lies with.
+We try to fill up the 8 vacant pixel on 4 borders linearly based on which 2 corner pixels the border lies with.
 This operations fill up those 8 pixels on the borders, e.g. P12, and P34.
-P5 pixel value can derived from P12 and P34 linearly.
+P5 pixel value can be derived from P12 and P34 linearly as well.

-After that, we concatenated upsampled result with the output from same level of Encoding layer.
+After that, Skip Connect is about concatenating Bilinear Upsampling output with the output from same level of Encoding layer.
-By concatenating output from earlier level of Encoding layer straight to Decoding layer, this has bypass the deeper Encoding levels, 1x1 convolution and starting levels of Decoding layer.
-Therefore
+By concatenating output from earlier level of Encoding layer straight to Decoding layer, this has bypass deeper Encoding levels, 1x1 convolution and earlier levels of Decoding layer.
-As deeper convolution/deconvolution operations have been skipped, and thus the concatenation getting the name of Skip Connection.
+Therefore, deeper convolution/deconvolution operations have been skipped, and some finer spatial info retained.

-After that, we convolute the output from Skip Connection.
+After that, we perform seperable convolution on the output from Skip Connection to learn finer spatial details through network training.

 Typically, decoding layer can be implemented as below:
 ```python